 A number of mothers in Morocco reported their children were affected by Rayan’s story.

-Other than hatred comments, some saw in the widespread emotion sparked by Rayan’s story a malicious opportunity to take advantage of it.
+Other than hateful comments, some saw in the widespread emotion sparked by Rayan’s story a malicious opportunity to take advantage of it.

 Securing all the abandoned wells in Morocco and Saudi Arabia